 Top Places to Visit on the West Coast of the USA

 Now that you have successfully gotten your ESTA and can legally enter the USA, here are some amazing places to visit on the West Coast of the USA that you and your whole family will love.

-When you are considering the top places to visit on the west coast of the USA, you can’t miss Seattle, Washington!
+When you are considering the top places to visit on the west coast of the USA and one of the best things to do in Washington State, you can’t miss Seattle!

 So, stop by Pike Place Market and enjoy a cappuccino at the very first Starbucks coffee shop in the country!